 The end of the 2022 calendar year can be great for getting a deal on a new or used car.
 There’s more to it than just strolling into the dealership on New Year’s Eve.
 Getting the lowest possible price takes planning, preparation, and some inside information.

 The key is understanding how car dealerships motivate their salespeople (and also how the manufacturers motivate the dealerships.)

-Armed with that knowledge you’ll be able to time your visits and purchase to make the most of the rebates, bonuses and incentives on offer.
+Armed with that knowledge, you’ll be able to time your visits and purchase to make the most of the rebates, bonuses, and incentives on offer.

-That was one important tip, but there are another nine to remember and act on.
-So here are our top 10 end of the year car buying tips from AutoCheatSheet.com.
+That was one crucial point, but there are a few more to keep in mind and practice.
+So here are my top 10 end-of-the-year car buying tips from AutoCheatSheet.com.

-1) Understand the Dealership’s Motivation to Sell
+1) Understand the Dealership’s Motivation to Sell Cars

 2) Start the Car Shopping Process Early

 Dealerships are traditionally slower the first few weeks before Christmas.
-They get busier than normal between Christmas and New Year’s because people are off work and have time to car shop.
-That leaves the salespeople with less time to spend on you and they may be too busy to arrange test drives.
+They get busier than usual between Christmas and New Year’s because people are off work and have time to car shop.
+That leaves the salespeople with less time to spend on you and may be too busy to arrange test drives.

-3) Be Flexible in what You’re Looking For
+3) Be Flexible in What You’re Looking for

 4) Do Your Car Shopping Online